nuxt/nuxt/docs/3.api/3.utils/set-page-layout.md

 ---

 ::callout
-`setPageLayout` relies on access to the Nuxt context and can only be called within components' setup functions, plugins, and route middleware.
+`setPageLayout` allows you to dynamically change the layout of a page.
+It relies on access to the Nuxt context and therefore can only be called within the [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context).
 ::

 ```ts [middleware/custom-layout.ts]